cruisercoder/cppstddb/README.md

 The test suite is a set of templated test cases for use in testing the the direct drivers.
-Currently, it does not use a test framework just to keep the dependency factor low.
-It currently uses the ninja build system but this depencency may also be removed.
+Currently, it does not use a test framework just to keep the dependency factor low and uses ninja as the build tool (subject to change)

+The tests are run in a database named 'cppstddb' which must exist in the database.
+Running the test suite does drop and create tables each time is is run, so treat with care.

 Running the test suite (mysql example):